erikroos/interact-poc/README.md

 # interact-poc
-POC for an interactive seminars
+POC for an interactive seminar app